Explore UCD

 2. Intensive class discussions.

-3. Critical writing; Review of published research work
+3. Critique of published research papers.

-4. Problem-based learning
+4. Problem-based learning.

-5. Case study-based learning
+5. Case study-based learning.

 Requirements, Exclusions and Recommendations